AlexandreFenyo/net-monitor/README.md

 - AJP for everything but  WebSocket connections,
 - a transparent proxy for WebSocket connections.

-Therefore, you need to configure the AJP TCP port used by Apache tomcat (for instance TCP/9001): for instance, if running Apache tomcat with maven, run maven this way:
+Therefore, you need to configure the AJP TCP port used by Apache tomcat (for instance TCP/9001).
+For instance, when running Apache tomcat with maven, launch the following command with the AJP port as a parameter:

 ````mvn -Dmaven.tomcat.ajp.port=9001 tomcat7:run````